kasselTrankos/angular-webpack/README.md

 ```bash
 npm run dev
 ```
 This create once compiled js, and then start de hmr server of webpack.
+But i can use other forces from webpack like:
+- Inyectation and compilation with Babel , ES 6 and ES7
+- Optimization of code.
+- Server by express with hot-middleware
+- Proxy with express

 To use angular-sanitize, you must import the index, it was made for commonjs.